rajatkb/Handloom-Design-Generation-using-Deep-Neural-Networks/Handloom-Design-Generation-using-Deep-Neural-Networks/README.md

 The dataset can be downloaded from <a href="https://drive.google.com/open?id=1V_DcXJ50QYV9nEqvq7fqKno_lhbSPdBM">here</a>.
 New images are being included to the dataset.

-* to do describe dataset and give link to download

 # Methodologies

 ## 1. Simple GAN